apmasell/spadina/background-admin.md

 needs:

 ```
-{
-  "asset_store": ...,
-  "authentication": ...,
-  "bind_address": null,
-  "certificate": null,
-  "database_url": "postgres://spadina:DB_PASS@localhost/spadina",
-  "default_realm": ...,
-  "name": ...,
-  "unix_socket": "/var/run/spadina.socket"
-}
+name = spadina.example.com
+unix_socket = /var/run/spadina.socket
 ```

 First, `"name"` should be set to the full name for your server (_e.g._, `spadina.example.com`).
 If this name is incorrect, federation will break.

-Make sure to replace `DB_PASS` in `"database_url"` with the real database password.

 An SSL certificate is required to make Spadina work.
 There are two ways to make this happen:

-- create a certificate in PCKS12 format and set `"certificate"` to be the path to this file
+- create a certificate in PCKS12 format and set `certificate = "/path/to/certificate.pcks12"`
 - set up a reverse proxy

 When using the certificate, the server will automatically bind to port 443 to accept secure connections.
-When using the reverse proxy, you can change the `"bind_address"` to be the port where the server should run (_e.g._, `127.0.0.1:8080`).
+When using the reverse proxy, you can change the `bind_address = "127.0.0.1:8080"` to be the port where the server should run.
 If you wish to use a reverse proxy, see [Using Nginx as a Reverse Proxy](#nginx-reverse-proxy).

-The server needs a place to store assets from other servers and `"asset_store"` is where that configuration goes.
+The server needs a place to store assets from other servers and `[asset_store.type]` is where that configuration goes.
 Assets can be stored on local disk or in a cloud storage system such as S3.

 To store assets on local disk, use:

 ```
-"asset_store": { "type": "FileSystem ", "directory": "/path/to/assets" },
+[asset_store.file_system]
+directory = "/path/to/assets"
 ```

 and make sure that the directory can be written to by the user the server runs